More Flow, Less Friction

 Em Shen

-As with many Producers who are also client-facing, I lead a lot of external comms with clients as well as vendors, partners, and sometimes, if we have a larger creator partnership, I'll be in those conversations.
-And then I also manage our internal flow, our utilization if we need to share a resource with another team or just how budgets are looking internally and our margins and how we're tracking.
+Producers at CM are also client-facing, so I lead a lot of external comms with clients as well as vendors, partners, and sometimes, if we have a larger creator partnership, I'll be in those conversations.
+And then I also manage our internal flow, our utilization and if we need to share a resource with another team or just how budgets are looking internally and our margins and how we're tracking.
 So it's a tricky balance because sometimes they can be in conflict with one another, and not every agency, not every project has Producers that are also client facing.

 For me it was just an intentional balance of what is both the client’s desires and then what is in the team's best interest: work-life balance, for instance.
 I need to understand that my squad's running a day-to-day sprint, a week-to-week sprint, while balancing that marathon.
 Sometimes, honestly, you're caught between a rock and a hard place, and it can be really thankless.
 I think a lot of Producers have probably felt like, “I'm just trying to help you,” but you're kind of taking it from both sides sometimes, and ultimately that's just the nature of the role.

-I think there's a misconception about Producers because we tend to just roll our sleeves up and jump in and want to help get things done such that we can just be this one go-to source and it's handled.
+I think there's a misconception about Producers because we tend to just roll our sleeves up and jump in and want to help get things done… that we can just be this one go-to source and it's handled.
 And truthfully, a successful flying-formation has Producers at different altitudes, allowing whoever is at the tip of the spear to elevate and see the forest from the trees.
 I was really lucky to have an amazing Studio Producer, Patrick Bowler, who was super proactive and helped execute the plan.
-He was a natural problem solver and gave me a lot of confidence that it was handled, so I had the brain space to really click up, work with the leadership team, work with our senior partners, and just be at a different altitude.
+He was a natural problem solver and gave me a lot of confidence that if that’s handled, I had the brain space to really click up, work with the leadership team, work with our senior partners, and just be at a different altitude.

 Em Shen

-Last but not least, I think it was important for me to understand where value-adds were for our clients.
-For us, we ended up working with Jack’s regional teams and finding partnerships and opportunities where content could serve both organic, social, and a regional need.
+And then last but not least, understanding where value-adds were for our clients.
+For us, we ended up working with Jack’s regional teams and finding partnerships and opportunities where content could serve both organic social, and a regional need.
 I identified sponsorship opportunities, partnership opportunities, and some branding opportunities for Jack.
 We looked at building out Jack's multiverse with additional characters and a whole cast that they could employ and really build brand equity around.
 And so that was the transition from, “Hey, we've got a content studio and day-to-day social content” to, “Now we are building brand equity and recognition and content that fans want to come back to.”
-In the same way that they're going back to the restaurant for the curly fries and the nachos and the teriyaki bowls, they're now coming back to the social channels because they're curious: “What's happening with Zaddy Jack?”
+In the same way that they're going back to the restaurant for the curly fries and the nachos and the teriyaki bowls, they're now coming back to the social channels because they're curious about what's happening with Zaddy Jack.
 They want to know what's happening with his son.
 They want to look at the fan art that's been curated and that we're starting to build additional storylines on.
 So I think those were some of the key pieces that I had space for once I was able to elevate out.

 Amie